 3. Imperfections can actually improve a ruby’s appearance.

 Unlike diamonds, small inclusions can enhance the value and beauty of a blood red ruby.
 Small silk-like fibers soften the red color of the precious stone and give it the velvety appearance that is so highly sought after.
-A lack of these small inclusions is also a tell tale sign that a red ruby has had heat treatment, since these mineral fibers disappear if the red gemstone is heated to 1800 degrees.
-Less than 1% of rubies that come to market are devoid of any type of heat treatment or enhancement, so finding a precious stone that has been certified as all natural is extremely uncommon and increases the price exponentially.
+A lack of these small inclusions is also a tell tale sign that a red ruby crystal has had heat treatment, since these mineral fibers disappear if the red gemstone is heated to 1800 degrees.
+Less than 1% of the finest rubies that come to market are devoid of any type of heat treatment or enhancement, so finding a precious stone that has been certified as all natural is extremely uncommon and increases the price exponentially.

 These mineral inclusions also cause the asterism or “star” that is present in star sapphires and star rubies.
-When skillfully fashioned into a cabochon, the appearance of the star becomes more pronounced, resulting in a highly unique stone for those seeking untreated, fine ruby or sapphire jewelry.
+When skillfully fashioned into a cabochon, the appearance of the star becomes more pronounced, resulting in a highly unique stone for those seeking untreated, fine ruby crystal or sapphire jewelry.

 4. The most coveted color a red ruby can possess is known as “pigeon’s blood.”